dpshade/permaweb-llm-fuel/README.md

-# 🚀 Permaweb LLMs Builder
+# 🚀 Permaweb LLM Fuel

 An interactive tool for selecting and curating Permaweb documentation into `llms.txt` format for AI training.